ALBA - Overview

 |Alt Imatge|

-Participatory exploration of the psychosocial and educational needs of children and adolescents living with a parent with a severe mental disorder (SMID)
+Participatory exploration of the psychosocial and educational needs of children and adolescents living with a parent with a severe mental disorder (ALBA)

 ALBA is a participatory study that aims to gain an in-depth understanding of the experiences, needs and strengths of children and adolescents aged 6 to 16 years who live with a parent with a severe mental disorder (SMID).
 These families often face stigma, social isolation, emotional difficulties, and educational challenges, in a system that does not always recognize and integrate their voices.